JuliaReinforcementLearning/GridWorlds.jl/README.md

 #### Customizing an existing environment

 The behaviour of environments is easily customizable.
+Here are some of the things that one may typically want to customize:

+1. Keyword arguments allow for enough flexibility in most environments.
+For example, most environments allow creation of rectangular worlds.
+1. You can set the navigation style trait (for environments where it makes sense) by `GridWorlds.get_navigation_style(::Type{<:SomeEnv}) = GridWorlds.DIRECTED_NAVIGATION` or `GridWorlds.get_navigation_style(::Type{<:SomeEnv}) = GridWorlds.UNDIRECTED_NAVIGATION`.
+1. You can override specific `ReinforcementLearningBase` methods for customization.
 For example, the default implementation of the `ReinforcementLearingBase.reset!` method for an environment is appropriately randomized (like the goal position and agent start position in `EmptyRoom`).
-In case you need some custom behaviour, you can do so by simply override the `ReinforcementLearningBase.reset!` method, and reusing the rest of the behaviour (like what happens upon taking some action) off the shelf.
+In case you need some custom behaviour, you can do so by simply overriding the `ReinforcementLearningBase.reset!` method, and reusing the rest of the behaviour (like what happens upon taking some action) as it is.
+You may also want to customize the `ReinforcementLearningBase.state` method to return the entire grid, or only the agent's view, or anything else you wish.
+See [RLBase API defaults](https://github.com/JuliaReinforcementLearning/GridWorlds.jl/blob/2e8975c85ce3534c2151121a0791be1ec53a8d31/src/abstract_grid_world.jl#L64) in `abstract_grid_world.jl` for examples.

 #### Rendering